sweagleExpert/integrations/docker/create-tenant/README.md

 - tag it with "sudo docker tag sweagle-create-tenant:<VERSION> <YOUR_REGISTRY>/sweagle-create-tenant:<VERSION>"
 - push it with "sudo docker push <YOUR_REGISTRY>/sweagle-create-tenant:<VERSION>"

-where <VERSION> is the version of your SWEAGLE CREATE TENANT package
+where `<VERSION>` is the version of your SWEAGLE CREATE TENANT package

 example:

 `sudo docker build -t sweagle-create-tenant:1.0.1 .``

-`sudo docker tag sweagle-create-tenant:1.0.1 docker.sweagle.com:8444/sweagle-create-tenant:1.0.1`
+`sudo docker tag sweagle-create-tenant:1.0.1 docker.sweagle.com:9444/sweagle-create-tenant:1.0.1`

-`sudo docker push docker.sweagle.com:8444/sweagle-create-tenant:1.0.1`
+`sudo docker push docker.sweagle.com:9444/sweagle-create-tenant:1.0.1`

 ## CONFIGURE IT